vicky1630/chronoclix/README.md

 As a user, I should be able to only see series information and story titles if I am not logged in

 As a user, I should only see full stories when I am logged in

-## nice to haves

-As a user, I should be able to like/upvote a series/individual stories

-As a user, I should be able to add multiple genres to a series

-As a user, I should be able to edit a title and body of a story

-As a user, I should get a confirmation before permanently deleting a series or story

-As a user, I should be able to manage multiple series

-As a user, I should be able to make a series private (only I can add stories) or public (anyone can add a story)

-As a user, my upvote/like only counts once

-As a user, I should be able to add character profiles for the characters featured in the series

 ## Chronoclix Terminology & Concepts